Ride Difficulty Rating – Intermediate

 Road Surface Condition:

-Mainly smooth asphalt although there are some pot holes and patches of loose gravel.
-Hwy 549 is the only section that has a narrow 2-foot shoulder, painted lines and chip seal.
-Light traffic volumes on week days, slightly heavier on weekends.
+Mainly smooth asphalt and chip seal surface.
+Hwy 549 is the only section that has a narrow 2-foot shoulder, painted lines and slightly higher traffic volumes.
+Overall, expect light traffic volumes on weekdays, slightly heavier on weekends.

 Comments from our test riders: